pps-github22/pps-github22/README.md

-### Hi there 👋
+### Hi there!! 👋

- I am a Full-Stack Data Engineer with hands-on experience in SQL, Snowflake, Python and Data Visualization using Matplotlib, Seaborn.
+I am Priti and, I worked as a Full-Stack Data Engineer with hands-on experience in SQL, Snowflake, Python and Data Visualization using Matplotlib, Seaborn.
 Also I have worked on tools like Tableau, DBT, and Matillion.